tekknolagi/tekknolagi.github.com/_posts/2025-03-10-lattice-bitset.md

    control-flow instructions that define values).
 2. A value of type `Bottom` can never be *used*, so an instruction with an input of type `Bottom` is unreachable.
-This follows from the previous item (since you obviously can't use a value you can't define), but is worth calling out separately.
+This follows from the previous item (since you can't use a value that you can't define), but is worth calling out separately.

 These two properties make checking for `Bottom` useful in an unreachable code elimination pass.
 Otherwise, though, `Bottom` is just another type, and your